abbioinfo/CyAnno/README.md

 The complete details for running the CyAnno along with the different parameters and input/output file formats are available in wiki page.

 # Result Reproduction
-All the results and images from the orignal research article can be reproduced using these instructions.
+All the results and images from publicly available dataset in the orignal research article can be reproduced using these instructions.

 # Cite
 If you use CyAnno for your research.
 Please [cite](https://www.biorxiv.org/content/10.1101/2020.08.28.272559v1)